Orbital Conch Piercing: The Complete Guide

 Orbital Conch Piercing Pain

-Does orbital conch piercing hurt?
-On a typical 1-10 pain scale, the average pain level of an orbital conch is about 6-7 for the piercing itself and 2-3 during the healing process.
+Does Orbital Conch piercing hurt?
+On a typical 1-10 pain scale, the average pain level of an Orbital Conch piercing is about 6-7 for the piercing itself and 2-3 during the healing process.
 It's known to be one of the more painful piercings, but most people report that the pain is tolerable.

 Your actual experience will depend on your own personal anatomy and pain tolerance.